adamransom/adamransom.github.io/_posts/2016-11-01-raspberry-pi-bare-metal-part-1.markdown

 First things first, you will need the [arm-none-eabi toolchain][5] in order to assemble and generate the final image file.

 After that, you'll need the [Raspberry Pi boot files][6].
-You only need `bootloader.bin` and `start.elf`.
+You only need `bootcode.bin` and `start.elf`.
 We will generate `kernel.img` ourselves and put all 3 files on a bootable SD card.[^1]

 When the Raspberry Pi boots, the process looks roughly like this:

 1. The Raspberry Pi powers on and at this point the ARM CPU is **off** and the GPU is **on**.
 2. The GPU runs the first bootloader, which is held in ROM on the SoC (System on Chip).
 This is similar to the BIOS in conventional PCs.
-3. This bootloader reads the SD card and loads the second bootloader from `bootloader.bin`.
+3. This bootloader reads the SD card and loads the second bootloader from `bootcode.bin`.
 4. The second bootloader then reads the GPU firmware, also from the SD card, named `start.elf`.
 5. Finally, and most importantly for us, `start.elf` reads `kernel.img` and allows the ARM CPU to execute it.